38 Long Distance & Backpacking Trails in Canada

 International Appalachian Trail

 The Chic Choc Mountains boast 150 km (93 miles) of trail that are the northern part of the International Appalachian Trail.
 Stay in one of the approximately 20 backcountry huts and keep your eyes peeled for caribou, especially at the higher elevations.
-For a day hike that offers spectacular scenery you would do well to hike to the summit of Le Mont Albert.

 The first views from the top of Le Mont Albert